-Land use strategy (Metro Code) Jurisdiction Action Density bonus Discussed but no action taken Replacement housing Declined to adopt Inclusionary housing Discussed but no action taken Transfer development rights Declined to adopt Elderly and people with In use prior to January 2001 (Title 7) disabilities Discussed but no action taken.
-The remark stated Local regulatory constraints Discussed but no action taken.
+Land use strategy (Metro Code) Jurisdiction Action Density bonus Discussed but no action taken Replacement housing Declined to adopt Inclusionary housing Discussed but no action taken Transfer development rights Declined to adopt Elderly and people with disabilities In use prior to January 2001 (Title 7) Local regulatory constraints Discussed but no action taken.
 The report stated that the City has a streamlined permitting process, which results in a quick turn-around for residential projects, and that a special process for affordable housing is not needed.
 Parking Not addressed in the report